EmilianoAyalaCanul/threejs-practice/06-Planets/README.md

 \]

 - In our project, the sine function helps calculate the **vertical position (z-axis)** of the orbiting point along a circular path. 🪐🔄

+This means the point never goes above 1 or below -1 on the vertical axis. ✅

+- The sine function can also be approximated using the **Taylor series** around 0:

+- In our project, the sine function helps calculate the **vertical position (z-axis)** of the orbiting point along a circular path. 🪐🔄